michaelkang01/Job-Seeking-Website/doc/sprint3/SR2.md

 We learned that we should set speciifc dates to complete tasks by, in order to prevent creating blockers.
 This would also prevent the burndown chart from indicating a lack of progress until the end of the sprint.
 We aslo learned we should meet more than 4 times per sprint to resolve issues quicker.

 ### How should the next sprint play out?
+We will finalize the mongoose models, and try to standardize the styling of the UI.
+In addition to implementing new features, we will refactor whatever code thatfollows bad design patterns.
+As mentioned, we will attempt to complete JIRA tickets in a scheduled manner rather than at the end of the sprint.